Catholic Diocese of Evansville school employee tests positive for COVID-19

 EVANSVILLE, Ind.
-(WEHT)- The Catholic Diocese of Evansville announced that a staff member at one of their schools has tested for COVID-19.
+(WEHT)- The Diocese of Evansville Catholic Education Office says one school employee has tested positive for COVID-19.

-The Diocese says the employee did not have any close contact with other employees or students and school will be in session Monday.
-The employee is reportedly self-quarantining and the Diocese did not specify which school the employee worked at.
+The employee reportedly last visited school property on Monday and did not have contact with students or employees.
+School administration has contacted families and staff regarding the positive test, though the Diocese says the positive test is unrelated to previous confirmed cases.
+The employee will return to work “at the appropriate time.

-Parents are urged to screen their students before sending them to school and anyone displaying symptoms or is feeling unwell should stay home.
+After previously reporting three students tested positive for COVID-19, the Diocese later clarified that only one student tested positive for the virus.

 For the latest breaking news and stories from across the